czhangy/DARSPlusPlus/README.md

 #### To Do:

-- [ ] Implement a hash code system to allow users to save their progress
 - [ ] Improve page redirection for better UX
-- [ ] Fix scroll behavior
+- [ ] Fix scroll behavior on course submit
 - [ ] Collect further data to enable users to access all HSSEAS majors
+- [ ] Implement improved error checking